glomatico/gamdl/README.md

 * **Python 3.10 or higher** installed on your system.
 * The **cookies file** of your Apple Music browser session in Netscape format (requires an active subscription).
     * **Firefox**: Use the [Export Cookies](https://addons.mozilla.org/addon/export-cookies-txt) extension.
-    * **Chromium-based Browsers**: Use the [Open Cookies.txt](https://chromewebstore.google.com/detail/open-cookiestxt/gdocmgbfkjnnpapoeobnolbbkoibbcif) extension.
+    * **Chromium-based Browsers**: Use the [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) extension.
 * **FFmpeg** on your system PATH.
     * **Windows**: Download from [AnimMouse’s FFmpeg Builds](https://github.com/AnimMouse/ffmpeg-stable-autobuild/releases).
     * **Linux**: Download from [John Van Sickle’s FFmpeg Builds](https://johnvansickle.com/ffmpeg/).